Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/__Server Admin - Processes/Downloaders, Synchronizers/SCP.md

 This command will copy `myimage.img` from your local machine to the `/home/user/images/` directory on the remote server `remote-server`.

 **Summary:**
-SCPÂ is generally simple and works well for one-time transfers.
+SCP is generally simple and works well for one-time transfers.